launchdarkly/sse-contract-tests/README.md

 * `command`: Currently the only supported value is `"restart"`, meaning the stream should be disconnected and reconnected with the same stream URL.
 This will only be sent if the test service has the `"restart"` capability.

-Return any HTTP `2xx` status, or `400` for an unrecognized command.
+Return any HTTP `2xx` status, `400` for an unrecognized command, or `404` if there is no such stream.

 If the SSE implementation does not support any special commands, then the test service doesn't need to implement this endpoint.